civican/legisinfo/42-1/bills/C-30/bill_text.md

 Subsection 55.2(4) of the Act is replaced by the following:

-**(4)** The Governor in Council may make regulations **respecting** the infringement of **any** patent **that, directly or indirectly, could result or results from the making, construction, use or sale of** a patented invention in accordance with subsection (1), including regulations
+**(4)** The Governor in Council may make regulations respecting the infringement of any patent that, directly or indirectly, could result or results from the making, construction, use or sale of a patented invention in accordance with subsection (1), including regulations

-  respecting the conditions that must be fulfilled before a document — including a notice, certificate or permit — concerning any product to which a patent may relate may be issued to **any** person under any Act of Parliament that regulates the manufacture, construction, use or sale of that product, in addition to any conditions provided for by or under that Act;
+  respecting the conditions that must be fulfilled before a document — including a notice, certificate or permit — concerning any product to which a patent may relate may be issued to any person under any Act of Parliament that regulates the manufacture, construction, use or sale of that product, in addition to any conditions provided for by or under that Act;

-  respecting the earliest **day** on which **such a** document **may be issued to a person and the earliest day on which it** may take effect, and respecting the manner in which **each day** is to be determined;
+  respecting the earliest day on which such a document may be issued to a person and the earliest day on which it may take effect, and respecting the manner in which each day is to be determined;

-  **respecting** the **issuance, suspension or revocation of such a** document in circumstances where, directly or indirectly, the **document's issuance could** result or results in the infringement of a patent;
+  respecting the issuance, suspension or revocation of such a document in circumstances where, directly or indirectly, the document's issuance could result or results in the infringement of a patent;

-  **respecting the prevention and** resolution of disputes **with respect** to the day on which **such a** document may be issued or take effect;
+  respecting the prevention and resolution of disputes with respect to the day on which such a document may be issued or take effect;

   respecting the prevention and resolution of disputes with respect to the infringement of a patent that could result directly or indirectly from the manufacture, construction, use or sale of a product referred to in paragraph (a);

   respecting the resolution of disputes with respect to the infringement of a patent that results directly or indirectly from the manufacture, construction, use or sale of such a product;

-  conferring rights of action with respect to disputes **referred to in any of paragraphs (d) to (f)**;
+  conferring rights of action with respect to disputes referred to in any of paragraphs (d) to (f);

   restricting or excluding the application of other rights of action under this Act or another Act of Parliament to disputes referred to in any of paragraphs (d) to (f);

   designating the court of competent jurisdiction in which a proceeding with respect to rights of action referred to in paragraph (g) is to be heard;

-  respecting **such proceedings, including** the procedure of the court in the matter, **the defences that may be pleaded**, the remedies that may be sought, **the joinder of parties and of rights of action and the consolidation of other proceedings**, the decisions and orders **the court** may make **and any appeals from those decisions** and **orders;** and
+  respecting such proceedings, including the procedure of the court in the matter, the defences that may be pleaded, the remedies that may be sought, the joinder of parties and of rights of action and the consolidation of other proceedings, the decisions and orders the court may make and any appeals from those decisions and orders; and

   specifying who may be an interested person for the purposes of subsection 60(1) with respect to disputes referred to in paragraph (e).

 ### Section 40

-Section 62 of the Act is repealed.
+Section 62 of the Act is **replaced by the following:**

+### Section 62

+A patent, or part of a patent, that is voided by a judgment shall be and be held to have been void and of no effect, unless the judgment is reversed on appeal as provided in section 63.

 ### Section 41